 Sunflowers typically bloom sometime between Mid-August thru Mid-September in Kansas.
 Each farm will be a little bit different, be sure to follow them on Facebook for updates.

 A and H Farm is a fourth-generation family farm located in the southern part of Manhattan.
-That typically have a beautiful sunflower field.
-Last year they planted over 100,000 sunflowers!
+This year their sunflower field will be bigger than ever with over 200,000 sunflowers planted all throughout the farm!
 Be sure to purchase admission for this fun opportunity.
-A& H Farm will likely open their sunflower field around August 20.
-Keep up with them on Facebook.
+Plus their brand new mural features beautiful sunflowers right out front and is free for all to admire and photograph.
+A & H Farm will likely open their sunflower field around early to mid-September.
+Keep up with them on Facebook for the official opening date of their sunflower field and a highly anticipated sunflower-themed event!

-Britt’s Farm is a family owned and operated produce farm on the west side of Manhattan.
+Britt’s Farm is a family-owned and operated produce farm on the west side of Manhattan.
 The farm features a huge field of sunflowers 20 acres with paths cut into the field!
-Be sure to stop by the farm store to purchase your admission for the field.
-Britt's Farm will open their sunflower fields around August 27, keep up with them on Facebook for official dates.
+Be sure to stop by the farm store to purchase your admission to the field.
+Britt's Farm will open their sunflower fields around August 30, keep up with them on Facebook for official dates.

 NOTE: Fields range from private to public throughout Kansas, so please be respectful of the fields and research before you head out with a camera.